Do you know how long it takes to run a mile? It depends on many factors such as your age, gender, height, weight, etc.

 Back on time

 Once upon a time, it was hard to run a mile.
 For most people, the challenge seemed impossible—a physical impossibility.
-In fact, in 1954 Roger Bannister, at age 25, became the first person to break through this barrier and complete a mile in less than four minutes (3:59.4).
+In fact, in 1954, Roger Bannister, at age 25, became the first person to break through this barrier and complete a mile in less than four minutes (3:59.4).
 Many doctors said his feat was impossible because it would cause him irreparable harm.
-But he proved them wrong not only by running that distance with no ill effects but also by going on to set an even faster record of 3:59 just one year later.
-Nowadays, most high schoolers can do it without breaking much of a sweat at all!
+But he proved them wrong not only by running that distance with no ill effects but also by setting an even faster record of 3:59 just one year later.
+Nowadays, most high schoolers can do it without breaking much of a sweat!

 So how long does it take to run a mile?

-A fit, healthy, and noncompetitive athlete typically complete a mile in 7-9 minutes on average.
+A fit, healthy, and noncompetitive athlete typically complete a mile in 7-9 minutes.

 If you’re a beginner at running, you could be able to complete one mile in close to 12-15 minutes as you increase your endurance.

-Of course, there are plenty of people who can do it much faster than that and plenty of people who can do it slower as well.
+Of course, there are plenty of people who can do it much faster than that and plenty of people who can do it slower.
 But this is a good ballpark figure to start with.

 Marathon runners who are elite runners an average of 4-5 minutes.
 The current record in the world for a mile is 3:43.13, which Hicham El Guerrouj recorded from Morocco in 1999.